 Robert Sarracino has a doctorate in physics from the University of Victoria, BC, in the field of General Relativity.
 He is currently retired, living in St. John’s, Newfoundland.
 He and his wife, Lesley, lived in South Africa for many years, where he worked for a commercial explosives company and at...
 See Faculty Bio

-I have had a lifelong conviction that science and spirituality were both valid and compelling avenues to finding the truth about the world at large and about the condition of the human being.
-Further, I was puzzled that some thinkers seemed to see them as at odds, and worked to...
+I have had a lifelong conviction that science and spirituality were both valid and compelling avenues to finding the truth about the world at large and about the human condition.
+Further, I was puzzled that some thinkers seemed to see them as being at odds with each other, working to...
 See Faculty Bio

 Since even before becoming a Bahá’í during college, I have been interested in how cultures might evolve towards higher spiritual goals.
 In pursuit of that interest, I have studied how immigrant mothers have used the knowledge gained in their passage from one country to another to create new forms of...
 See Faculty Bio